packetloop/packetpig/INSTALL.md

     docker pull cloudjunky/packetpig

-To fully provision from the Dockerfile;
+To fully provision from the Dockerfile.
+Run this command from the same directory you have the Dockerfile;

     docker build packetpig .